Sam - Sciences Po - Class of 2023

 Make the effort to learn the unique features of any college.
 A school that is unknown to you can be a great fit.
 Seton Hall hadn’t been high on my list at first--it was overshadowed by the big-name colleges on my list.
 But I changed my mind about the school after visiting.
 Seton Hall went out of its way to make me feel welcome by planning an entire day for me on campus, including an info session with the head of its diplomacy program.
 It was clear the school had a small but high-quality focus on international studies with internship and networking opportunities built-in, and good Arabic and French programs.
 Meeting some of the teachers and learning its interesting quirks also endeared me to the place, and it became a top choice.

 Don’t overlook or discount international schools.
-By in large they are a bargain compared to U.S. schools and if you are interested in international relations, you really can't ask for a better introduction to that experience.
+By and large, they are a bargain compared to U.S. schools and if you are interested in international relations, you really can't ask for a better introduction to that experience.
 Start researching your options early, and talk to others who have applied abroad.
 The process is different but not necessarily harder if you have people to help you through it.